 internships, job search, and more!

 The University of Minnesota offers a variety of courses, workshops, and events to provide you career guidance.
 These resources help you write effective resumes and cover letters, offer you information on how to manage social media professionally, and host practice interviews.
 These are just a few of the many ways the U of M can assist you with working on your career plan.

-ID 1201 Major and Career Exploration (2 credits)
+ID 3101 Major and Career Exploration for Transfer Students (2 credits)

-Are you undecided about which major to choose, or wondering what careers are an option with the major you have chosen?
+Are you a transfer student who is either undecided about which major to choose, or wondering what careers are an option with the major you have chosen?
 This course begins with a self assessment, then helps you explore a wide variety of major and career options based on your skills and interests.
-You will also learn how internships, community service, work experience, & travel can impact your future success.
+You will also learn how internships, work experience, volunteer opportunities, or other activities can impact your future success.
 The course covers two main subjects: